mobeelizer/titanium-ios-sdk/documentation/index.md

 ## User Session

-### string LOGIN_OK

-Login status.
-The user session has been successfully created.

-### string LOGIN_AUTHENTICATION_FAILURE

-Login status.
-Login, password and instance do not match to any existing users.

-### string LOGIN_CONNECTION_FAILURE

-Login status.
-Connection error.
-Look for the explanation in the application logs.

-### string LOGIN_MISSING_CONNECTION_FAILURE

-Login status.
-Missing connection.
-First login requires active Internet connection.

-### string LOGIN_OTHER_FAILURE

-Login status.
-Unknown error.
-Look for the explanation in the instance logs and the application logs.

-### void login(string user, string password, function callback)
+### void login(string user, string password, function callbackOnSuccess, function callbackOnFailure)

 Create a user session for the given login, password and instance equal to the mode ("test" or "production").
-Callback will be invoked on finish and will receive the login status as "status" event's element.
+Callback callbackOnSuccess will be invoked on finish with success, callbackOnFailure will be invoked otherwise - it receive the error in "code" and "message" event's element.

-### void loginToInstance(string instance, string user, string password, function callback)
+### void loginToInstance(string instance, string user, string password, function callbackOnSuccess, function callbackOnFailure)

 Create a user session for the given login, password and instance.
-Callback will be invoked on finish and will receive the login status as "status" event's element.
+Callback callbackOnSuccess will be invoked on finish with success, callbackOnFailure will be invoked otherwise - it receive the error in "code" and "message" event's element.

-### string loginAndWait(string user, string password)
+### [MobeelizerOperationError](error.html) loginAndWait(string user, string password)

 Create a user session for the given login, password and instance equal to the mode ("test" or "production").
-Return login status.
+Return operation error or null if success.
 This version of method is synchronous and lock the invoker thread.
 Do not call this method in UI thread.

-### string loginToInstanceAndWait(string instance, string user, string password)
+### [MobeelizerOperationError](error.html) loginToInstanceAndWait(string instance, string user, string password)

 Create a user session for the given login, password and instance.
-Return login status.
+Return operation error or null if success.
 This version of method is synchronous and lock the invoker thread.
 Do not call this method in UI thread.

 ### boolean isLoggedIn()